-An artificial source of light is required when growing indoors.
+An artificial source of light is required when growing indoors and choosing the right lighting system is crucial for ensuring healthy growth and high yields.
 Plants require a certain colour spectrum of light to promote optimum levels of photosynthesis.
 A plant in a vegetative state will perform best under a blue spectrum of light, while the same plant in flower will perform best under a red spectrum of light.
 Light spectrum colours are measured in nanometers.
 Intensity of light is measured in lumens.

 Vegetative phase = 18 hrs per day.

 The distance between light and plant should be approx. 40cm for 400W, 40-60cm for 600W and 60cm for 1000W globes.
 Placing a fan gently blowing between the plant and globe will reduce the chance of overheating.

 Fluorescent lamps are primarily used as a light source for seedlings and cuttings due to their low lumens per watt rating.
 There are a wide range of fluorescent tubes available, categorized by wattage, length, colour temperature and colour rendering index.
 The best suited tubes are those with a colour temperature of 5000 or greater, which is perfectly suited for early root and leaf development.

 High Intensity Discharge or HID is the term for a gas-discharge light.
 Among the common types of HID lights are mercury vapor, low and high pressure sodium and metal halide lamps (see below).
 HID lamps produce light by sending an electrical charge or ‘arc’ between two electrodes and through an ionized gas which is housed inside the bulb.